w3f/Grants-Program/applications/fair_squares.md

 - Our Motivativation.

 It is exciting to see the rise of DeFi, the increasing TVL of liquidity, taking over traditional finance roles such as a market-maker, but not fully.
 We as a team are users of these (DeFi) products and believe there is not turning back from this.
 Nevertheless we are seeing the negative social economical consequences, collapsing protocols, or not being fully educated just because of a juicy APR.
 We want to focus on the blockchain technology that is equitable no matter the time-frame you enter that creates more intervowen links to the real-world and usable in the multi-chain world.
 We want people to still earn returns on their investments, while building equitable systems that are accesible for all.
-Another  stop the profit maximization mechanisms on basic needs.
+Another reason to motivate us is that we found a way we can stop profit maximization on basic needs while striving to keep both ends of the supply and demand in balance.

 ### Project Details

-We are looking to develop a first usable version of the fair-squares node and interface.
-A fully rounded MVP that allows us to use the core functions.
+We are looking to develop a first usable version of the Fair squares node and interface.
+A fully rounded MVP that allows future users to use the core functions.
 We have been already coding on this since September 2021 on the code-base while participating to the APAC hackathon.
 Where we in very hacky way achieved parts of milestones 1 & 2 reusing parts of old archived substrate.dev codecase and our own logic on top.

 Since then we having been discussing what the modules and pallets are required to make this a working software.
-We ave created this type of [interface](https://youtu.be/_8mnawfNpBQ) that will be for now our front-end.
-In the last milestone we have a UI sepcialist on board
+We ave created this type of [interface](https://youtu.be/_8mnawfNpBQ) that will be for _now_ our front-end.
+In the last milestone we set have a UI sepcialist on board

 #### Data model